naabster/laravel-eloquent-hashids/README.md

 }
 ```

+**Attention**

+This package generates Hashids for new models and saves them to a column in your database table!
+To be able to do that, this column must exist in your table.
+You should add this column to your model with a [database migration](https://laravel.com/docs/5.3/migrations).

 #### Encoding Value

-By default the Value/Number for your Hashid is the `id` attribute of your model.
+By default the Value/Number for your Hashid is the `primary Key` attribute of your model (defaults to `id`).
 You can adjust that any way you
 want, just make sure it is `Hashids` compatible.
 Just return another value from `static::getHashidEncodingValue()`:

 ```php